Generating 3D printable mesh models of brain arteries

 When preparing the aneurysm model, which was eventually to be connected to a kind of simulator (after 3D printing), it was necessary to ensure the best possible (for example in terms of tightness) connection to this simulator.

-The position of the locations, to which the model was to be attached, in space was known (in relation to the coordinate system oriented with respect to the model being processed) and the 3D model of the elements, to which the model being processed was to be attached, was available.
-According to the processes described in earlier articles, the connections (pipes) from the original model to these target sites were generated (in addition to the location of these sites, the information about the directions and turns of these connections, as well as their diameter was also key), meeting the assumptions and constraints on the shapes (including the radius of curvature) and length of the connection so generated.
+The position of the locations in space to which we want to attach the model was known (in relation to the coordinate system oriented with respect to the model being processed).
+Additionally, the 3D model of the elements, to which we wanted to attach the processing one, was available.
+According to the processes we described earlier, the connections (pipes) from the original model to these target sites were generated (in addition to the location of these sites, the information about the directions and turns of these connections, as well as their diameter was also key).
+This allowed us to meet the assumptions and constraints on the shapes (including the radius of curvature) and length of the connection so generated.

-Another important detail was that the diameter of the element into which the printed model was to be inserted was larger than the pre-set diameter of these outlets (taking into account the wall thickness).
+Here’s another important detail that we cannot omit.
+The diameter of the element into which we planned to insert the printed model was larger than the pre-set diameter of these outlets (taking into account the wall thickness).

 3D printable models – different approach

-Taking into account the above assumptions, it might have seemed that the process of creating such an end would not be complicated either, since in order to obtain such a tight connection, it would be enough to perform a simple operation that would subtract the 3D model of the aforementioned connection from the 3D model of the aneurysm with generated walls.
-Unfortunately, the subtraction of 3D meshes is itself a difficult and unstable operation, so a completely different approach had to be used.
-Well, instead of subtracting these meshes from each other, the authors were able to algorithmically determine all the triangles in the centre of the mesh of this connection and use exactly this mesh to make a direct connection to their model (connection using the algorithms described in the article on connection sweeping).
+Considering the above assumptions, it might have seemed that the process of creating such an end would not be complicated either.
+You may assume that all you need is to perform a simple operation that would subtract the 3D model of the aforementioned connection from the 3D model of the aneurysm with generated walls.
+Unfortunately, the subtraction of 3D meshes is itself a difficult and unstable operation, so we must use a completely different approach.
+Well, instead of subtracting these meshes from each other, we managed to algorithmically determine all the triangles in the centre of the mesh of this connection and use exactly this mesh to make a direct connection to the model.

 What we did

-In order to obtain this mesh, the information about the position of the end of this connection in space and its direction was used.
-The authors used this information to define a certain straight line, along which they then moved.
-Then, the authors moved along this straight line with a fixed accuracy, and, in each of these steps, they made a projection of “rays” (raycast/raytrace) to detect collisions of a given connection (end) with the mesh thus detecting (lighting up) the triangles from the mesh of a given end.
-However, it was necessary to remember to cut off the detected collisions outside a certain margin (taking into account the pre-set end diameter and the pre-set mesh thickness from the previous step), so as not to include the triangles that disrupted the final shape.
-In addition, in the process of testing such detection, it was discovered that the accuracy of the defined end parameters (position in space and direction) was subject to some inaccuracy, which had a major impact on the generation of these output tubes (offset relative to the real centre of the tube could, for example, result in too restrictive rejection of triangles because their distance from the ray source was too small/large).
-For this purpose, a series of iterative autocorrections were imposed in respect of this straight line from which the rays started.
-This process was repeated for each of the connections.
+In order to obtain this mesh, we used the information about the position of the end of this connection in space and its direction.
+We employed this information to define a certain straight line, along which we then moved.
+Moving along this straight line with a fixed accuracy, and, in each of these steps, we created a projection of “rays” (raycast/raytrace) to detect collisions of a given connection (end) with the mesh thus detecting (lighting up) the triangles from the mesh of a given end.
+However, it was necessary to remember to cut off the detected collisions outside a certain margin (considering the pre-set end diameter and the pre-set mesh thickness from the previous step).
+As well as not to include the triangles that disrupted the final shape.
+In addition, in the process of testing such detection, we discovered that the accuracy of the defined end parameters (position in space and direction) was a subject to some inaccuracy.
+It had a major impact on the generation of output tubes (offset relative to the real centre of the tube could, for example, result in too restrictive rejection of triangles because their distance from the ray source was too small/large).
+For this purpose, we imposted a series of iterative autocorrections in respect of this straight line from which the rays started.
+This process repeated for each of the connections.

 [IM Representation of tube along with raycast]